lydiazly/star-path-viewer/README.md

 - :round_pushpin: Offers flexible location input options, including location search, geographical position lookup, or manual latitude and longitude entry.
 - :calendar: Accepts both **Gregorian** and **Julian** calendar date inputs.
-- :spiral_calendar_pad: Allows users to quickly retrieve equinox or solstice dates by specifying just the year and location, instead of a full date.
+- :magic_wand: Allows users to quickly retrieve equinox or solstice dates by specifying just the year and location, instead of a full date.
 - :star: Supports star or planet input by name, Hipparcos Catalogue number, or ICRS coordinates (RA, Dec).
 - :mag: Allows searching for Hipparcos Catalogue numbers by integers or strings of names, supporting Bayer designations, proper names, and [Chinese names (traditional, simplified, and pinyin)](#resources).
 - :framed_picture: SVG diagrams are available for download in SVG, PNG, or PDF formats.